 I might not have been up at first light Thursday morning but it was close.
-Armed with my camera, my site list, and a determination to proceed apace, I set out from the hotel making my first return to Mirabell Garden.
-I started early to provide the opportunity to take as many unpeopled photos as possible.
+Armed with my camera, my site list, and a determination to proceed apace, I set out from the hotel first returning to Mirabell Garden.
+My early start provided the opportunity to take as many unpeopled photos as possible.
 Sometimes I can crop a photo that has an unwanted person or object and still retain the essence of the image.
 But not always.
-So, rather than engaging in editing, the early morning presents a better opportunity for a “personless” moment.
+The early morning presents a better opportunity for “personless” moments.

 The only places I was able to see that appear during Maria’s song I Have Confidence were the Rezidenzplatz and the Kapitelplatz.
 The Rezidenzplatz appears twice in song and is seen from different angles.
 I’ve pulled this screen capture from the first